logging

 Available options:

 logging_forwards_template_format: Set default template for the forwards output.
-Allowed values are traditional, syslog, and modern.
+Allowed values are traditional, syslog, and modern, or one of the templates defined in logging_custom_templates.
 Default to modern.

 Note: Selector options and property-based filter options are exclusive.
 If Property-based filter options are defined, selector options will be ignored.